effeffe/PYBlite_datalogger/README.md

 # PYBlite_datalogger
-Datalogger for a magnetometer out of a PYBlite 1.0 board and a TI DRV5055A1 The data are acquired over two input channels for 4 seconds, running at 5KHz each.
+Datalogger for a magnetometer out of a MicroPython PYBoard lite 1.0 board and a TI DRV5055A1 The data are acquired over two input channels for 4 seconds, running at 5KHz each.
 The output is given in two csv files, with 20000 entries, one every 0.2ms.
 The voltage is given as well, written in a separate file and measured in mV.